 Hardiness Zone: Scilla are winter hardy in zones 4-8.
 Find your growing zone here.

-Soil Conditions: Scilla siberica and scilla campanulata are not fussy, but they perform best in soil that is well drained and fertile.
+Soil Conditions: Scilla siberica and Scilla campanulata are not fussy about soil, but perform best when it is well drained and fertile.

-Scillas are good companions for other spring bulbs including crocus, snowdrops, chionodoxa and daffodils.
-The bulbs will multiply over time, so plant them in places where you'll be happy to have them spread.
+Scillas are good companions for other early spring bulbs such as crocus, snowdrops, chionodoxa and daffodils.
+Plant them in places where you'll be happy to have them multiply over time.

-Scilla siberica: Scilla siberica is also known as Siberian squill and spring beauty.
-Each bulb sends up multiple stems topped with dainty blue flowers that resemble little parasols.
-These cobalt blue blossoms provide one of nature's purest blues.
-At just 4” tall, the flowers make their impact with quantity, not size.
-Scilla siberica blooms early (at the same time as crocuses and early daffodils) and the foliage fades away quickly after flowering.
-This makes them a good choice for planting beneath shrubs, at the base of trees or even right in the lawn.
+Scilla siberica: Commonly known as Siberian squill or spring beauty, these bulbs send up multiple stems topped with dainty blue flowers that resemble little parasols.
+The cobalt blue blossoms provide one of nature's purest blues.
+At just 4” tall, they make their impact with quantity, not size.
+Scilla siberica blooms early and the foliage fades away quickly after flowering.
+This makes them a good choice for planting beneath shrubs, around the base of trees or even right in the lawn.

 Shop for Scilla siberica HERE.

-Scilla campanulata: This bulb is a close relative of scilla siberica, but the foliage and flowers are considerably larger.
-Scilla campanulata has strappy foliage and bell-shaped flowers that are loosely clustered around a 12-15" stem.
+Though Scilla campanulata is a close relative of Scilla siberica, its foliage and flowers are considerably larger.
+Scilla campanulata has strappy foliage and bell-shaped flowers that are loosely clustered around a 12-15" tall stem.
 The pastel-colored blossoms come in lavender, pink and white.
 Scilla campanulata blooms in late spring and is a good naturalizer for woodlands and meadows.